Daylight in Schools and Early Research from 1999

 By how much?

 Students in the brightest classrooms scored 20% higher in math and 26% higher in reading than those in the darkest.
-That is not a rounding error, but a difference you can see on a report card.
+That is definitely a difference you can see on a report card.

 Why would light affect learning?

-There is a physical pathway.
+There is a physical pathway through which daylight affects mood and cognitive ability.
 Daylight hits specialized cells in the retina (ipRGCs) that have nothing to do with vision.
 They signal the brain’s master clock, the suprachiasmatic nucleus.
 That regulates cortisol and cortisol regulates alertness.
-The connection between a window and a test score runs through the endocrine system.
+The connection between light from a window and a test score runs through the endocrine system.

 How reliable is this?

 The study is cross-sectional.
 No one randomly assigned kids to dark classrooms.
-No blinding.
-Confounders are uncontrolled.
-Maybe the schools with more windows were also newer and better funded.
+Probably the schools with more windows were also newer and better funded.
 The sample size of 21,000 helps.
 But the design is weak.
 In medicine there is a scale for this (GRADE) that makes exactly this visible.
 Not to devalue studies, but to show what additional evidence would strengthen them.

 Later studies have partially closed the gaps.
 Boubekri et al. (2014, International Journal of Environmental Research and Public Health) quantified the effect of daylight on cognitive performance with lux values and exposure times.
 The direction held and the details got sharper.
-I am planning an essay on that.
+I want to write a separate essay on that.

 Where was this studied?